gf-dcc/data-model/getting_started.md

 This is the command-line equivalent of using the schematic API or using the DCA UI to generate a template.

 1. For generating templates, you need creds.
-(You only need to do this once with a new codespace.
-Locally, we can keep the `creds.json` In the command line and gitignore it so it is not committed to the repo.)
+You only need to do this once when starting up a new codespace.
 Run this simple bash script at the codespace command line: `./scripts/setup_creds.sh`.
-You should see a `creds.json` file at the root of the repo, next to the `.jsonld` file, etc. Feel free to skim the bash script and the `.json` file.
+You should see a `creds.json` and `.synapseConfig` file at the root of the repo, next to the `.jsonld` file.
+Locally, we can keep these files around but .gitignore them so they are **not committed to the repo**.
+Also, for local use, you may want to set up `.synapseConfig` using your own credentials.
+Feel free to skim the bash script and creds files.

 2. Generate a blank Excel template for e.g. scRNAseq-Level1 by running `./scripts/gen_template.sh ImagingLevel2`.
 This generates an Excel template by default.
 Try replacing with another template ID.
 Try also copy-pasting contents of the script to the command-line to run schematic command natively, replacing variables as needed.

-TODO - update script for these steps
+TODO - adapt script to allow these steps @cconrad8

 3. Generate a blank Google template.

 4. Generate a *filled-in* Google or Excel template for existing files on Synapse.
+An example for where this would apply is the public ScRNA-seqLevel1 dataset `syn26560315`.

 ## Validate manifest